-The Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appea in serviceable condition but was not tested.
-The sanitary fittings are of modern style and type.
+The Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
+The sanitary fittings appeared in fair order consistent with age.
+The sanitary fittings appear original to the date of construction and were showing some signs of wear and tear.

-Heating and hot water

-Repair category 1

-Notes There is a gas fired central heating system and gas fittings and these should all be checked and serviced in the normal manner.
+Heating and hot water Repair category 1 Notes There is a gas fired central heating system and gas fittings and these should all be checked and serviced in the normal manner.
 In the interests of safety it would be prudent to have all gas appliances checked by a Gas Safe registered tradesman.
+We were informed by the owner the boiler was newly installed approximately 10 years ago and has been serviced annually since.
+Any recent service history should be obtained.

 Drainage

 Repair category 1

-Notes The property is connected to a main sewer.
+Notes The property is thought to be connected to a main sewer.
 There was no surface evidence to suggest the system is choked or leaking.